Blackwood – Knysna

 Quick Look

-Knysna Blackwood originally comes from Australia.
-It was introduced into South Africa in the early 1800’s.
-Its name is a little misleading, as there are no black hues ever seen in its grains.
+A close cousin to Hawaii’s coveted Koa, Australian Blackwood is growing in popularity as it becomes more known in both guitar and furniture-building circles.
+Its name is misleading, as there are no black hues ever seen in its grains.
 Highly-figured lumber is not uncommon, nor are pieces with a shimmering chatoyance, reminiscent of Koa.
 Hardwood colors can range from a light golden brown to various dark shades of brown; streak and highlights of various differing colors is not uncommon.
-Sap colors can range fron tan to a dull light gray, and is clearly demarcated.
+Sap colors can range from tan to a dull light gray, and is clearly demarcated.
 Its grains can range from straight to wavy to interlocked, and its texture is typically fine, with an impressive natural luster.

-Other than the occasional tearout issues associated with lumber with interlocking grains, the wood is very easily worked.
+Other than the occasional tear-out, issues associated with lumber with interlocking grains, the wood is very easily worked.
 It turns, glues, and finishes well.
-We believe it is also bends easily, which — combined with its toughness and durability — has made it an historically popular wood in Australia for boat building.
+Australian Blackwood also bends easily, which combined with its toughness and durability, has made it an historically popular wood in Australia for boat building.

 Not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.